 8. Run A/B Testing

 Oftentimes, making large (or small) changes to your website’s title tags, meta descriptions, or schema can feel risky and intimidating.
-While improvements in CTR are rewarded heavily by the search engine and can result in large increases in traffic, changes that result in lower CTR may have large, negative effects on your website’s traffic.
+While improvements in organic CTR are rewarded heavily by the search engine and can result in large increases in traffic, changes that result in lower CTR may have large, negative effects on your website’s traffic.
 In these cases, it may feel that the risk outweighs the potential gain.
 With natural fluctuations in visitors and traffic, it may also be hard to determine whether the changes were successful or detrimental.